moreirathomas/marvel-heroes-browser/README.md

 ### Todo list at the moment :

 - backend: optimization of the request to the API.
-Implementing
+Implementing throttling and debouncing
 - frontend: display a list of comic books, movies and series in which a character appears and provide external links to resources to learn more